How to Write Standard Operating Procedures (+SOP Template)

 • Use headers to break up your text.

-Link out to any additional resources or help guides that may exist in your Sharepoint, Google Drive, or internal knowledge base.
+• Link to any additional resources or help guides in your Sharepoint, Google Drive, or internal knowledge base.

 5. Review, test, and edit

-Once you are done creating the document, it’s time to go through it with your stakeholders and management to gather feedback and input.
-Additionally, to see how the SOP works in practice, ask some of your employees (the SOP’s end-users) to test it out and identify any gaps or errors in the process.
-For instance – say you have a sales team of 10; identify 3 sales team members to follow and test the new procedure.
+Once you have created the document, it’s time to review it with your stakeholders and management to gather feedback and input.
+Additionally, to see how the SOP works in practice, ask some of your employees to test it out and identify any gaps or errors in the process.

 6. Distribute the SOP